-Parents may choose to schedule a limited number of calls with their camper during each camp session so as not to disrupt from the camp program.
-Phone calls will be scheduled during the day and evening on the Monday of the second week they are with us.
-You may email us during the first week of camp to let us know you would like to schedule a phone call.
+Parents may choose to schedule a limited number of calls with their camper during camp so as not to disrupt from the camp program.
+Phone calls will be scheduled during the day and evening on the Monday of the second week she is with us.
+You may email us during the first week of camp to let us know if you would like to schedule a phone call.

-Should you decide to speak to your child while at camp please follow the same "Do's and Don'ts" that apply to writing letters.
+Should you decide to speak to your daughter while at camp please follow the same "Do's and Don'ts" that apply to writing letters.
 Campers who share their time between separate parent households may arrange a phone call with each parent.
-If your child has a birthday at camp, you will be able to schedule a brief phone call on their birthday.
+If your daughter has a birthday at camp, you will be able to schedule a brief phone call on her birthday.
 Phone calls can be difficult for some of our campers.
 A camper who is doing beautifully at camp can become anxious upon hearing their parent's voice and can become emotional.
 Phone calls home often leave parents worried and concerned.
-You are not obligated to schedule a call so please don't feel guilty if you think your child would be more successful at camp without a phone call.
+You are not obligated to schedule a call so please don't feel guilty if you think your daughter would be more successful at camp without a phone call.
 Some of our campers choose not to have a phone call home as they feel it will hinder their progress.
-If your camper requests to not have a phone call home, please respect their decision as they are invested in their own success at camp.
+If your daughter requests to not have a phone call home, please respect her decision, as she is invested in her own success at camp.